Renerick/htmx-signalr/README.md

 # htmx-signalr

 > [!TIP]
-> If you are using htmx 2.0, switch to `htmx-2.0` branch for updated version.
-Once htmx 2.0 is released, the branch
+> If you are using htmx 2.0, switch to `master` branch for latest version. htmx 1.0 compatible
-> it will be merged to master, while htmx 1.0 compatible implementation will always be available in corresponding branch.
+> implementation will always be available in corresponding branch.

 > [!WARNING]
 > htmx 1.0 implementation of the extension relies on features available in htmx>=v1.8.0 and WILL BREAK on older versions.